IBM/k8s-netsim/presentation/presentation.md

 + Many (many) layers and pieces
 + Continuously evolving
 + Huge ecosystem: hundreds of competing startups, open-source projects, products
++ TODO add figure

 ---

 ## What is the deal with Kubernetes networking?

 1. Connect containers running on different workers
 2. Load balance multiple replicas as a single service
 3. Expose services by name
 4. App net features such as: rate limiting, health checks, blue-green testing